Madeira: the island of sun, sea and eternal youth?

 When the first drops of warm massage oil made contact with my back, it should have been a cue for my body to instantly relax.
 But after months hunched over my laptop in the confines of a studio flat, the dark circles under my eyes echoing its soulless blue light, those muscles had apparently forgotten how.

-Exasperated, I sank my cheeks further into the cushioned face cradle, hoping it would accelerate the process.
+Exasperated, I sank my cheeks further into the cushioned face-cradle, hoping it would accelerate the process.
 Any minute now, I thought, relaxation will wash over me.
 But it never did.

 That’s not to say the massage at Laurea Spa, the wellness centre inside the newish Savoy Palace Hotel in Madeira, wasn’t any good.
 Quite the opposite, in fact; I’m convinced that I would have melted into a puddle had I experienced another hour of it.
 But I was only in for a 30-minute taster as part of a wellness weekend on the Portuguese island and, well, there were only so many knots my poor masseuse could untangle in that time.

 Fortunately, the joy of having a treatment in a hotel spa is that you’re free to enjoy the rest of the facilities afterwards.
-And inside the serene 3,100 square foot Laurea Spa, which takes its design cues from the island’s lush green Laurissilva Forest, a Unesco Natural Heritage Site, there’s everything from multi-sensory showers and hot and cold counter-current pools to your standard sauna and steam room with a refreshing ice fountain to cool you down afterwards.
+And inside the serene 3,100 square foot Laurea Spa, which takes its design cues from the island’s lush green Laurisilva of Madeira forest – a Unesco Natural Heritage Site – there’s everything from multisensory showers and hot and cold counter-current pools to your standard sauna and steam room with a refreshing ice fountain to cool you down afterwards.
 There are also plenty of quiet corners (just in case you want to rest your eyes for a moment).

 I’m one of those people who loves to float on their back in the middle of the pool and feel weightless.
-And for a selfish moment I did, allowing those knots to unfurl further; but then I heard someone splashing their way into the pool and, admitting defeat, I flipped over and pretended to swim.
+And for a selfish moment I did, allowing those knots to unfurl further; but then I heard someone splashing their way into the water and, admitting defeat, I flipped over and pretended to swim.

-I might not have had exclusive use of the spa but Madeira had been working its magic behind the scenes since I’d arrived on the island a little over 24 hours earlier.
-Within about an hour of landing in Funchal, I was dining poolside while soaking up the sun, breaking my veg-out session only to go on a low-key stroll along the leafy levada in Santo da Serra.
+I might not have had exclusive use of the spa, but Madeira had been working its magic behind the scenes since I’d arrived on the island a little over 24 hours earlier.
+Within about an hour of landing in the capital Funchal, I was dining poolside while soaking up the sun, breaking my veg-out session only to go on a low-key stroll along the leafy levada in Santo da Serra.

 Levadas are irrigation channels that have been bringing water from the wetter north of the island to the drier south since the 15th century.
 Formal and informal walking trails have sprung up next to them, and they’re popular with both locals and tourists.